digiscot/digiscot-website/pages/evolution/digital-pioneers/grampian-ha.md

 ### Tell us about a recent digital change you have made

 Technically Grampian HA has been using IT for around 30 years but these systems have been very clunky, helping us do what we have always done!
-We have only truly thought about digital in the true sense, and how it can transform for the last two years.
+We have only thought about digital in the true transformational sense over the last two years.

 We  brought in a new CRM (customer relationship management) and housing system called QL in 2014.
 It has a number of connected modules which  handle different aspects of our work e.g. invoices and contact with contractors.
 We have also introduced back office systems like the Citrix platform which enables employees to work remotely – this is being rolled out as we speak.
-For remote working we have invested in tablets which will allow for real-time assistance to tenants from anywhere, and saving time and travel.
+For remote working we have invested in tablets which will allow for real-time assistance to tenants from across our communities, saving time and travel.
 We also invested in back office functions and upgrades so that finance and HR had scope to change the way they did things.
 It is an ongoing process for both back office and for frontline services, and one driven by the need to stop paper shuffling and focus staff time on things that matter.

 Here are some example images of our QL Contractor system, allowing us to work more efficiently to fix issues in tenants homes.